 The multi-course Christmas menu at the Hotel Astra, Bondi, offered such choices as Oysters Natural au Citron, Consomme Royale, Fillet of Sole Bonne Femme and Roast Muscovy Duckling à l’Orange.
 Accompanied by Chablis, Hock, Burgundy or Claret.
 It was an era when restaurants and hotel dining rooms with pretensions clearly thought a French menu added a touch of class.
 More

 The Southern Cross Hotel was the first luxury hotel in Melbourne to depart from the traditional style of hotels like the Hotel Windsor.
-Part of the American Intercontinental hotel chain (owned by airline Pan-Am), it had vivid interior tiling decor, 17-second room service response time, shop, an American-style Grill Room and Melbourne’s first tenpin bowling alley.
-It hosted the Beatles in 1964, but closed in 1995 and was demolished in 2003.
+Part of the American Intercontinental hotel chain (owned by airline Pan-Am), it had vivid interior tiling decor, 17-second room service response time, a shop, an American-style Grill Room and Melbourne’s first tenpin bowling alley.
+It famously hosted the Beatles in 1964, but closed in 1995 and was demolished in 2003.
 More

 Adelaide’s Burger King chain had nothing to do with the similarly-named chain in the United States.
 However, its founder, Don Dervan was American and was most likely aware of the US operation that was founded in 1953.
 Dervan opened his first Burger King drive-in hamburger restaurant in Adelaide in 1962, with waitresses on rollerskates serving customers in their cars.
 He eventually expanded his operation to 17 restaurants, mainly in South Australia.
 More